apluslms/aplus-manual/m01_introduction/04_git.rst

       git: add, commit, push, pull

   What you are supposed to do?
-      Learn essential use of git version control
+      Learn the essential use of git version control

   Difficulty:
       You need basic UNIX terminal skills